lumi-ai-factory/data_management/content/4_feedback_and_further_reading.md

 ---
-title: "Feedback and Further Reading"
+title: "Feedback and further reading"
 nav_order: 6
 ---

-# Course feedback
+## Course feedback

 🎉 **Congratulations on completing the AI‑ready data and FAIR data management for industry course!**